Jeanne Labuda

-Jeanne Labuda (born c.
-1947) (died July 25, 2022) was a former legislator in the U.S. state of Colorado.
+Jeanne Labuda (c.
+1947 – July 25, 2022) was a former legislator in the U.S. state of Colorado.
 Elected to the Colorado House of Representatives as a Democrat in 2006, Labuda represented House District 1.

 Biography

 Early career

 After earning a bachelor's degree from Texas A&I University in 1968, Labuda worked for two and a half years as a Peace Corps volunteer in Liberia.
 She then taught for several years — working both as a high school teacher of English and government in South Texas and as a teaching assistant at the University of Texas at Austin.
 She has also worked as a claims representative for the Social Security Administration.

 Labuda later earned a J.D. from the University of Colorado at Boulder in 1989 and served as a staff attorney for Liberty Mutual and TIG Insurance Company before becoming an assistant attorney general for the state of Colorado.

 A resident of southwest Denver for over three decades, Labuda served as a board member and chair of the Harvey Park Improvement Association.
 She was also appointed by Mayor Wellington Webb as neighborhood liaison for southwest Denver, to the Denver Planning Board by mayors Webb and Peña, and to the community advisory board for Father Ed Judy House by Denver City Councilwoman Jeanne Faatz.
 She was president of the Denver Chapter of the American Association of University Women and a member of the executive committee for the Rocky Mountain Chapter of the Sierra Club.

 A "life-long Democrat," Labuda was the Democratic party co-captain for House District 1, and ran unsuccessfully for the Denver City Council.
 Labuda was married; she and her husband, Michael Taber, had two children: Danica and Emily, who are both college graduates.
+They also had a son, Lukas, who died of SIDS when he was two years old.